SynthIPD: training-free synthetic individual patient data generation: Abstract

 \section{Abstract}

-Individual patient data (IPD) are essential for statistical inference in clinical research.
-However, privacy concerns, high data-sharing costs, and restrictive access often make IPD unavailable.
-Conventional synthetic data generation usually relies on black box models such as generative adversial networks.
-These methods, however, requires a large piece of IPD for model training, may be ungeneralizable and lacks interpretability.
-This paper introduces an \textit{assumption-lean}, three-step methodology for generating synthetic IPD with survival endpoints only based on published clinical trial articles.
-The method mainly leverages Kaplan-Meier (KM) curves with at-risk/censoring information and subgroup-level summary statistics.
-It digitizes the KM curve using Scalable Vector Graphics (SVG) beyond pixel accuracy and then generates synthetic covariates based on the statistics.
-We illustrate the method's potential through $2$ detailed case studies and simulation studies.
-The method offers important implications, enabling high-fidelity IPD generation to support evidence-based medical decisions.
+Individual patient data (IPD) are essential for statistical analysis in clinical research, yet access is often limited due to privacy concerns, high data-sharing costs, and proprietary restrictions.
+Conventional approaches to synthetic data generation, such as generative adversarial networks (GANs), require a large piece of IPD as training set.
+We propose a training-free, three-step method to create synthetic IPD for survival data, requiring no IPD for training.
+In summary, it digitizes the reported Kaplan-Meier (KM) plots and generates covariates that match the reconstructed data.
+Compared with existing IPD reconstruction methods, our approach is the first to exploit Scalable Vector Graphics (SVG) for high-accuracy digitization, and the first to provide covariate information.
+We demonstrate the method’s potential through two detailed case studies and complementary simulation studies.